lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.
 You can [subscribe to the RSS feed](https://leetusman.com/nosebook/feed.xml).*

+## 2026-07-20

+I pushed a minor update to L5.lua to fix a bug when drawing an offscreen buffer using createGraphics() and then trying to draw that offscreen canvas to the main window.
+I found this because I'm drawing a fleshy arm offscreen, then applying it on top of the current scene image, and the arm kept taking on the default gray or black fill despite my efforts.
+Basically, the color fill() or tint() wasn't correctly saved and was being overriden.
+I added a check for this case in the overridden love.graphics.draw() that checks for the offscreen buffer canvas as well and resets the fill and tint.

+Tonight I'm giving a talk on my current work at ZK/U over dinner.

 ## 2026-07-19

 The past few days have been very full.
 On Thursday I spoke at the Electronic Literature Organization 2026 conference, and attended other talks.
 My talk [Quilt Poems: Encoding Craft Traditions as Generative Poetry](https://stars.library.ucf.edu/elo2026/narrativesandworlds/schedule/8/) is now online, and I added links to videos of my talks about this project to the [Quilt Poems](/projects/quilt-poems) page on the website.